seniorglez/ScreepsJS/README.md

+# ScreepsJS
-Script build from the game's examples
+Script build from the game's examples.
+It have some bugs.